sivertmh/sivertmh/README.md

 - 💞️ I’m looking to collaborate on my own projects by myself
 - 📫 How to reach me sivert.mathisen.hansen@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I like discgolf and my vinyl record collection
+- ⚡ Fun fact: I like IT

 <!---
 sivertmh/sivertmh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.